The Bankrate promise

-Delayed financing deals are very similar to buying a home and doing a cash-out refinance.
+Delayed financing deals are very similar to buying a home and then doing a cash-out refinance.
 In both cases, you’re setting up a new mortgage for a house you already own.
 As a result, you can expect to pay interest rates similar to the prevailing rates for cash-out refis.

 How does delayed financing work?

-The next step — getting the delayed financing — is pretty much like applying for any mortgage.
+The next step — securing the delayed financing — is pretty much like applying for any mortgage.
 The borrower needs to supply the same financial information and proof of employment.
 They’ll also need to undergo a credit check.
 As with any financing, borrowers must maintain the integrity of their credit and employment status between the time they buy the house and when they get their mortgage.

 Delayed financing eligibility requirements

 There are some additional steps in a delayed-financing mortgage.
 You need to align with certain criteria.
 Fannie Mae, for example, sets guidelines around delayed financing, including that:

 - Your original purchase was an “arms-length” transaction, meaning you didn’t have a personal relationship with the seller